17 Beautiful Hotels Located on College Campuses in the U.S.

 Photo courtesy of The Laurel Hotel & Spa

-One of the most impressive new campus hotels in the country is Northeast & Ivy League Campus Hotels
+Northeast & Ivy League Campus Hotels

 Yale University — New Haven, Connecticut